axiak/pybloomfiltermmap/README.markdown

 ## Docs

-You should probably read the docs online at <http://mike.axiak.net/python-bloom-filter/docs/html/>
+You should probably read the original docs online at <http://mike.axiak.net/python-bloom-filter/docs/html/>

 ## Overview